publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s148.md

             (B)  __Inclusions__  __.—__

-            The term “highway safety improvement project” includes, but is not limited to, a project for 1 or more of the following:
+            The term “highway safety improvement project” only includes a project for 1 or more of the following:

                 (i) An intersection safety improvement.